jennraeross/dnd-homebrew/warlockPatrons/genius-loci.md

 ### Earthly Aid
 _14th-level Genius Locus feature_

 Your friendship with the spirits of the land has grown to the point that they will directly give you aid.
-Once per long rest, you may cast _Druid Grove, Transport via Plants,_ or _Wall of Thorns_.
+Once per long rest, you can cast _Druid Grove, Transport via Plants,_ or _Wall of Thorns_.
+You can cast one of these spells again by expending one of your _Mystic Arcanum_ uses.